Site Director Message

 Most of the curriculum is arranged into blocks and everything is scheduled for you.
 There are 12 weeks of elective time in second year, which allows for tailoring of training to future practice goals.
 You can access resources in Vancouver and the lower mainland, with accommodation available in Vancouver, so you are able to get a varied training experience that meets your needs and interests.

 We also have weekly Academic Half Days, where we have presentations from local specialists, family physicians, and from our colleagues.
-The focus is always on application for family medicine, and content ranges from behavioral medicine to evidence-based medicine to case presentations and much more!
+The focus is always on the application for family medicine, and content ranges from behavioral medicine to evidence-based medicine to case presentations and much more!

-We are very lucky to have such engaged specialists who are highly involved in our teaching (orthopedics, general surgery, OB GYN, pediatrics and psychiatry).
+We are very lucky to have such engaged specialists who are highly involved in our teaching (orthopedics, general surgery, OB GYN, pediatrics, and psychiatry).
 Not only are they invaluable on our core rotations, but make for friendly and educational telephone consults throughout our experience and are always available for a hallway or doctors lounge consult or conversation.

 Is there a large service component to your residency?